Here’s some text. Dude!

 • He was so creative.
 He played fills that I wouldn’t have thought possible if I hadn’t heard him playing them.
 An excellent example is the classic set of fills in Tom Sawyer, starting at 2:33, those canonical MUST AIR DRUM TO THIS! fills.
 If you know a drummer, play this song and see if s/he can resist air drumming to those fills.
 Answer: No.

 I don’t always listen to Tom Sawyer, but when I do, so do my neighbors.

 And the way he played with rhythm!
 Yes, he was a supremely intellectual drummer – he always thought about what he was doing – yet there’s unmistakable playfulness in the way he dove in, experimenting, and changed things up to throw you off, just when you thought you knew what he was going to do next.

 • But the big thing you noticed but couldn’t articulate, if you aren’t a musician, was his phrasing.

 His phrasing is the main thing that made you say, “There’s something about his drumming that’s just so damn cool, but I can’t explain it.”

-Phrasing is when a instrumentalist sets up structure on a small time scale.
+Phrasing means a couple of things; here I’m referring to when an instrumentalist sets up structure on a small time scale.
 It’s almost creating little sentences or clauses in the music.
 If composition is structure on a large time scale – over the course of an entire piece of music – phrasing is playing with structure on the time scale of a couple of bars (measures) of music.